 So you will not make any money blogging!

-Traffic is therefore something that every blogger should hunt out for.
+An Austin SEO consultant suggests that traffic is therefore something that every blogger should hunt out for.

 There are many ways to get traffic to your blog: you could get it from social media marketing, email marketing campaigns, paid ads or organically through search engines.